petervanderdoes/AVH-Amazon/readme.txt

 	* RFC: Added shortcode implementation.
 	* Number of items to be displayed in the widget can now be changed per widget.
 * Version 1.5
-	* Bugfix: Old WSDl was used to look up the Wish List
+	* Bugfix: Old WSDL was used to look up the Wish List
 	* RFC: Added Amazon.co.uk compatibility.
 * Version 1.4
 	* Bugfix: Only 10 Items from a Wish List were loaded to setup the widget.
 All items are loaded now.